Why do we receive light from stars? How do we analyse this

 observation of our Sun (our nearest star!).

-The prominent vertical black lines are where the light from
+In the above diagram, the prominent vertical black lines are where the light from

 hydrogen atoms has been absorbed by the gases of the star.

 As we have seen, stars are so hot that the atoms